diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab1.rst

 Lab 1: Explore the F5 BIG-IP network configuration
 ------------------------------------------

+It is assumed that you have already licensed each of the BIG-IP devices.
 In this lab you will explore network settings on the BIG-IP.
 You will also configure a default route, internal and external vlans, and finally you will configure Self-IP Addresses and map them to individual VLAN's.

-Task 1 – Connect to the Win10 Jumphost via RDP and log into the BIG-IP01 (https://10.1.1.4) Configuration Utility
+Task 1 – Connect to the Win10 Jumphost via RDP and log into the BIG-IP01 by clicking on the **ACCESS** drop down menu within the lab environment.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-From the Win10 Jumphost using a web browser, log into the BIG-IP01 system with the below credentials.
+From the Windows 10 Jumphost using a web browser (Chrome), log into BIG-IP01 (10.1.1.4) system with the below credentials.

 -  admin

 -  admin.F5demo.com

 #.
-While logged into the bigip01 gui click on the Network menu object, then click on the Interfaces object.
+While logged into the BIG-IP01 gui click on the Network menu object, then click on the Interfaces object.
 Note that there are two interfaces labeled 1.1 and 1.2

 #.
 Network interface 1.1 is assigned to the external network while interface 1.2 is assigned to the internal network